ome/rOMERO-gateway/README.md

 ### Unix / OSX

-Download the tar.gz package from the [Release page](https://github.com/ome/rOMERO-gateway/releases)
+Download the tar.gz package matching your OMERO server from the [Release page](https://github.com/ome/rOMERO-gateway/releases)

 In RStudio "Install Packages" use option "Install from:" "Package Archive File" and select the romero.gateway tar.gz file.

 Alternatively: In R console run `install.packages('romero.gateway_x.x.x.tar.gz', type = 'source')`

-See [Tips for Unix users](#tips-for-unix-users) section if you're running into difficulties.
+See [Tips for Unix users](#tips-for-unix-users) section if you are running into difficulties.

 ## Usage